sirnewton01/gojazz/README.md

 so that you can work easily with your choice of editors and tools.

 There are a minimal number of CLI commands for you to remember.
-You can use the DevOps Services web site to use the rest of the SCM capabilities.
+You can use the DevOps Services web site to use the rest of the SCM and manage your project.

 Gojazz should be suitable for many small to medium sized project.
 As a lightweight tool it lacks some of the more advanced "enterprise" features of the standard Jazz SCM clients.
 Notable omissions include symbolic links,